 Most lenses on the market have a standard lens thread adaptor on the front of them.
-Other lenses have no thread, and will possibly have a bulbous or protruding glass front element and lens hood built in.
-Wide angle lenses up to 16mm wide with a standard thread will require a different sized filter system to ultra-wide angle lenses with a built in lens hood and no thread.
+Other lenses have no thread, and will possibly have a bulbous or protruding glass front element and lens hood built-in.
+Wide-angle lenses up to 16mm wide with a standard thread will require a different sized filter system to ultra-wide angle lenses with a built-in lens hood and no thread.
 Generally the smaller the camera body and lens combination, the smaller the filter system that is required.

 The possibility of vignetting at either the widest focal length or the longest focal length plays a major role in which filter size you require.
 The wider or longer the lens, the more likely it is that you will see vignetting if the filter system does not suit your lens.
 Vignetting is the darkening of the corners and edges of the image, and this is caused by the frame of the filter system being too small for the widest focal length of the lens.
 The filters and holder being used should be slightly larger than the lenses, especially when you need to stack filters together.
 Circular filters are well known for causing vignetting when stacked.

-When we discuss focal lengths below we are referring to full frame cameras (35mm sensors).
+When we discuss focal lengths below we are referring to full-frame cameras (35mm sensors).
 If you are using a crop sensor camera multiply the focal lengths mentioned below by 1.6 for your lenses.
-If you are using a micro four thirds camera multiple the focal length by 2.
+If you are using a micro four-thirds camera multiple the focal length by 2.
 And for medium format cameras, multiply the focal lengths by 0.62.

 Specific lenses may have specific adaptors to suit the shape of the body of the lens.
 Not all lenses are shaped the same, and many lenses require specific adaptors to suit them if they do not have standard screw threads.
 It is very important to get the correct adaptor to suit your lens otherwise it is very likely your expensive neutral density filters will not stay attached.

-Let’s take a more in depth look at each of the major systems of filters we offer to see what size NiSi Filter system you need for your current camera setup.
+Let’s take a more in-depth look at each of the major systems of filters we offer to see what size NiSi Filter system you need for your current camera setup.

 Circular Neutral Density Filters

 Circular neutral density filters are designed to be used on lenses that have a standard screw thread on the front.
-Within the NiSi product range we offer circular UV filters, polarisers, neutral density filters, graduated neutral density filters, variable ND filters, multi function filters and Natural Night Filters.
+Within the NiSi product range we offer circular UV filters, polarisers, neutral density filters, graduated neutral density filters, variable ND filters, multi-function filters and Natural Night Filters.

 Each of the types of circular filters listed above are available in filter thread sizes from 40.5mm through to 95mm.
-Compact cameras, APS-C and smaller bodies mirrorless cameras in the micro four thirds format generally require thread sizes somewhere between 40.5mm to 67mm.
+Compact cameras, APS-C and smaller bodies mirrorless cameras in the micro four-thirds format generally require thread sizes somewhere between 40.5mm to 67mm.
 Some APS-C DSLR cameras such as those produced by Canon and Nikon tend to use filter thread sizes from 55mm to 72mm on their lenses.
 Full frame and medium format cameras typically have lens thread sizes from 67mm up to 95mm.
-On most lenses the thread size will be printed on the inside of the front edge of the lens, and can also be found on most lens caps.
+On most lenses, the thread size will be printed on the inside of the front edge of the lens, and can also be found on most lens caps.

-When you are purchasing circular filters, it is a good idea to purchase filters in the largest size you require, and use step down adaptor rings to match them to your other lenses unless you intend to purchase filters for every lens.
+When you are purchasing circular filters, it is a good idea to purchase filters in the largest size you require, and use step-down adaptor rings to match them to your other lenses unless you intend to purchase filters for every lens.
 You cannot adapt smaller circular filters to suit larger lens threads.
 You can only adapt larger filters to suit smaller lens threads.

 75mm NiSi Filter System

 The 75mm neutral density filter system is designed for smaller compact and mirrorless APS-C cameras with standard lens thread sizes from 39mm up to 67mm.
 Examples of these cameras are the Canon EOS M50, Sony A6500 and Fuji XT2.
-The 75mm filter system is extremely compact and lightweight and is perfect for those travelling and using compact and some APS-C cameras.
+The 75mm filter system is extremely compact and lightweight and is perfect for those traveling and using compact and some APS-C cameras.